How Can A Boat’s Engine Become Hydrolocked?

 Additionally, shutters, which are one-way valves installed inside the exhaust plumbing, can prevent water from sloshing toward the engine and entering the cylinders.

-However, inspecting and maintaining these shutters regularly is essential to ensure their proper functioning.
+However, inspecting and maintaining these shutters regularly is essential to ensuring their proper functioning.

 How do you know if Your Boat is Hydrolocked?